 Akathisia and the “whack-a-mole” sign

-In 2015, Park et al., introduced an FMD assessment technique they referred to as a “whack-a-mole” sign.
-They state:
+In 2015, Park et al., introduced an FMD assessment technique they refer to as a “whack-a-mole” sign.17

 In this phenomenon, movement suppression of one body part is followed by immediate reemergence of movement in another.
 We propose that this phenomenon be referred to as the “whack‐a‐mole” sign.
 This name is derived from the arcade game whack‐a‐mole, in which a mole, when hit into its original hole, re‐emerges elsewhere.